ysl2/gemini-cli/docs/cli/configuration.md

   - Set this in your shell profile (e.g., `~/.bashrc`, `~/.zshrc`) or an `.env` file.
 - **`GEMINI_MODEL`**:
   - Specifies the default Gemini model to use.
-  - Overrides the hardcoded default, which is currently `gemini-2.5-pro-preview-05-06`.
+  - Overrides the hardcoded default
-  - Example: `export GEMINI_MODEL="gemini-1.5-flash-latest"`
+  - Example: `export GEMINI_MODEL="gemini-2.5-flash"`
 - **`GOOGLE_API_KEY`**:
   - Your Google Cloud API key.
   - Required for using Vertex AI in express mode.